 Holistic Therapy at Captain’s Den is a home based business nestled in the canal town of Stone, Staffordshire.
-Captain’s Den offers Aromatherapy and Sports Therapy Massage in a warm, relaxing environment.
-Jan, the sole practice therapist is a member of the Federation of Holistic Therapists and on a register that has been accredited by the Professional Standards Authority.
+Captain’s Den offers Aromatherapy and Advanced Therapy Massage techniques, including Myofascial Release and *NEW* Cupping in a comfortable, relaxing environment.

-What is a Massage?
+Why choose a Massage?

 What to expect

-What are the benefits of massage?
+What are the benefits of massage at Captain’s Den?

 Bookings can be taken by appointment only.